jedidiah13/Textile/README.md

 https://sites.google.com/site/pydatalog/python/pip-for-windows

 Install django with `pip install Django`.
 If on a unix system, you may need to put `sudo` before pip commands.

+_Recomendation:_ I found it was very helpful to work through the bit Django tutorial (especially parts 1 through 4) that starts here https://docs.djangoproject.com/en/1.6/intro/tutorial01/ - It takes about a full day to do, but it will give you the needed background to dive into this project.

 #####Plugins
 The usefulness of Django really comes from all of its plugins.
 Or maybe all of its plugins just provide basic functionality that you need to make a website work.
 Regardless, there's a bunch to install and this may not be a complete list.
 When you try to run the server, you'll get a sort-of-meaningful error message if you are missing a plugin.
 Some of these aren't used currently but might be useful.
 To install each of these, do `pip install` and then the name of the plugin.
 Most of these will have their documentation at readthedocs https://readthedocs.org/
 - django-bootstrap-toolkit